Cluster categories for completed infinity-gons I: Categorifying triangulations: Cluster-tilting and triangulations

-\begin{eg} A schematic of the Auslander--Reiten quiver of $\ITcat_4$ is shown in Figure~\ref{f:ITcat4}, with the subcategories $\cat{D}$ and $\rperp{\cat{D}}$ indicated.
-In this figure, morphisms are generated by straight lines with slope $\pm1$, from left to right, and any parallelogram with sides of these slopes corresponds to a mesh-like relation.
+\begin{eg} A schematic of the Auslander--Reiten quiver of \(\ITcat_4\), and its subcategories \(\cat{D}\) and \(\rperp{\cat{D}}\), is shown in Figure~\ref{f:ITcat4}.
+In this figure, morphisms are generated by straight lines with slope \(\pm1\), from left to right, and any parallelogram with sides of these slopes corresponds to a mesh-like relation.
 Some care must be taken with this figure, since it only captures `large-scale' information.
-For example, a morphism given by a straight line from one edge of the strip to the other represents a morphism $\gamma\to\Sigma^2\gamma$ for some arc $\gamma$, despite the fact that the two ends of this arc appear to be identified when passing to the Möbius band.
+For example, a morphism given by a straight line from one edge of the strip to the other represents a morphism \(\gamma\to\Sigma^2\gamma\) for some arc \(\gamma\), despite the fact that the two ends of this arc appear to be identified when passing to the Möbius band.

-The corresponding figure for the Verdier quotient $\PYcat_2$ is shown in Figure~\ref{f:PYcat2}.
-Once again morphisms are generated by paths of slope $\pm1$, satisfying mesh relations given by parallelograms.
-The suspension acts on $\type{A}_\infty^\infty$ components by translation against the direction of the arrows, and fixes the single-object component.
-This means in particular that this indecomposable object is not rigid in the triangulated category $\PYcat_n$ (cf.~Proposition~\ref{p:PY-exts} below).
+The corresponding figure for the Verdier quotient \(\PYcat_2\) is shown in Figure~\ref{f:PYcat2}.
+Once again morphisms are generated by lines of slope \(\pm1\), satisfying mesh relations given by parallelograms.
+The suspension acts on \(\type{A}_\infty^\infty\) components by translation against the direction of the arrows, and fixes the single-object component.
+This means in particular that this indecomposable object is not rigid in the triangulated category \(\PYcat_n\) (cf.~Proposition~\ref{p:PY-exts} below).

 \end{eg}